 The Story

-Frontiers of Sand and Sea, a three-act opera in 14 scenes in French (my mother tongue).
+Frontiers of Sand and Sea, is a three-act opera in fourteen scenes written in French (my mother tongue).
 The opera addresses the refugee crisis without naming specific countries.
-This universal theme makes the opera stageable anywhere.
+This universal theme makes Frontiers of Sand and Sea stageable anywhere.
 Like my three previous operas, Frontiers is about social justice.
 I believe that as a composer, I must advocate for social issues close to my heart.

 The story is told through Ramita, a young mother who is forced to leave her village because of war, famine, and violence.
 Ramita must leave her children and mother-in-law in a refugee camp across the border before continuing her journey in search of safety.
 What follows is a brutal, unrelenting ordeal through deserts, prisons, and tempest at sea, all marked by loss, abuse, and survival.
 Against all odds, hope endures, carried by those who have survived.